teesha902/FYP_ASMLab/readme.md

 - [X] histogram + polar histogram
 - [X] find LED coordinate to figure out whether fish is facing led.
 Also useful for surface.
 - [ ] saveable visualisations
-- [ ] trajectory angle ? (maybe direction of movement is useful, we only have direction of head to tail rn)
+- [X] trajectory angle ? (maybe direction of movement is useful, we only have direction of head to tail rn) (implemented as angle of max y frame position vs initial)
 - [ ] integrity column instead of missing/jitter/low thresh coz hard to find every time...

 #### stage 2?